 Persistent prayer proves hard for many Christians.
-We may labor on our knees for years as we pray for our unbelieving child, an empty womb, our spouse to be converted, the friend battling cancer, depression to no longer have a hold, a sin to lose its grip or the gift of just one good friend.
+We may labor on our knees for years as we pray for our unbelieving child, an empty womb, our spouse to be converted, the friend battling cancer, depression to no longer have a hold, a sin to lose its grip, or the gift of just one good friend.
 We pray and continue to pray, ever fighting the temptation to give up.
 The temptation comes because nothing seems to happen.
-If we are honest, many times we wonder if our Father in heaven cares.
-We bow our head, utter our prayer, plead with the Father, and it seems to rise no higher than the ceiling.
+If we are honest, many times we wonder if our Father in Heaven cares.
+We bow our heads, utter our prayers, plead with the Father, and it seems to rise no higher than the ceiling.
 How desperate such times can seem and how distant our Heavenly Father appears to be.

 Have you watched children interact with their father on Sunday mornings at church?
 Inevitably, some child will be found sitting on his or her father’s lap.
 It is quite natural.
 The father might sit down after one of the hymns, their son or daughter crawls over the pew, maybe over their brother or sister poking them in the eye, and promptly sits on their father’s lap.
 They draw near.
 They know this lap is reserved for them.
 A stranger has no right to that lap.
 How odd it would be to see another child in the congregation climb onto a foreign father’s lap.
 But a son or a daughter can approach with boldness to sit in the lap of their loving father.
 It speaks of intimacy and belonging.
 Christians possess intimacy, enjoy that sense of belonging, possess unfettered access, and exercise this very privilege as children of their Heavenly Father.